 And then there are those times when Doctor Who makes you want to cheer for the simple reason that what you’re watching is just plain awesome.

 So there are my five reasons why you owe it to yourself to check out Doctor Who.
-Season 9 kicks off on 19 September, and depending on where you are in time and space, you should be able to catch up on seasons 1 – 7 before then via Netflix (you’ll have to find Season 8 elsewhere, though, I’m afraid).
+Series 9 kicks off on 19 September, and depending on where you are in time and space, you should be able to catch up on series 1 – 7 before then via Netflix (you’ll have to find Series 8 elsewhere, though, I’m afraid).